 My boyfriend in many ways is a typically Dutch man.
 He is tall and blond, he likes all things made from potato and he reads Donald Duck cartoons.
 When I first heard him say it, I thought he was making some sort of difficult to follow European joke.
-We were talking on the phone.
+We were talking on the phone."What are you doing?"

 "I’m reading the Donald Dook."

 I hung up sure that I had misunderstood him.
 It was only once I finally came to Holland and saw the pile of Donald Duck comic books next to the bed that I realized I had heard right.
 There were stacks of the comics with pages bent back and large Donald Duck anthologies with spines bent from repeated readings.

 His mom says she tried to cancel the subscription to the children’s comic once her two boys were in their 20s but there was a massive outcry not only from them but also from her husband who said he enjoyed a good Donald Duck from time to time.